-Foreword from Dean
+Foreword from the Dean of the Faculty

 Sri Lanka is a nation which boasts remarkable achievements in health-care statistics in the region.
 The efficient organisation of the health system in the country as well as the dedicated service of health-care staff at all levels could be identified as the main contributory factors towards these achievements.
-However until recently only the profession of doctors was considered worthy of a degree from a university.
+However, until recently only the profession of doctors was considered worthy of a degree from a university.